 Upland areas are the least populated, with 1-7 persons per sq. km.
-Population density in Sligo City is 250-1600 persons per sq. km.
+Population density in Sligo Town is 250-1,600 persons per sq.km.
 Strandhill and Rosses Point EDs have densities of 60-120 persons per sq.km.
-Density in the remainder of the County is 7-60 persons per sq.km.
+Density in the remainder of the County varies from 7 to 60 persons per sq.km.